SFO confirms probes into Auckland and Christchurch mayors' expenses

 The Serious Fraud Office has commenced investigations into donations made in relation to the Auckland and Christchurch mayoral elections.

-The SFO in statements released last month confirmed it had separate referrals from police in relation to Auckland Mayor Phil Goff's election expenses and Christchurch Mayor Lianne Dalziel expenses.
+The SFO in statements released last month confirmed it had separate referrals from police in relation to Auckland Mayor Phil Goff's election expenses and Christchurch Mayor Lianne Dalziel's expenses.

-Ealier, Goff said: "I've got nothing to hide.
+Earlier, Goff said: "I've got nothing to hide.
 We've kept, to the best of our knowledge, within all of the rules.

 READ MORE: